 3. Turn Off Lights When Not Used

-You would be surprised by how much can you save by just developing a habit of turning off unnecessary lights.
+You would be surprised by how much you can save by just developing a habit of turning off unnecessary lights.
 Compare the bill from the month before and after you start this habit.
 As the months go by, every small improvement in your home’s energy consumption translates to more savings in the long run.
-This is especially important these days when the cost of electricity per kilowatt-hour keep increasing.
+This is especially important these days when the cost of electricity per kilowatt-hour keeps increasing.

 4. Buy Energy-Efficient Accessories

-Energy-efficient lamps and ballasts go a long way when it comes saving energy.
-Lamps allow you to illuminate a small area in a room with a smaller light source so there’s no need to turn on the area’s main lighting.
+Energy-efficient lamps and ballasts go a long way when it comes to saving energy.
+Lamps allow you to illuminate a small area in a room with a smaller light source, so there’s no need to turn on the area’s main lighting.
 On the other hand, ballasts are designed to regulate the current that flows through the lamps, which means it will take less energy to turn the lights on.

 5. Use Natural Light